 - Before you cut, you should check to see where the blade tip is located in relation to the material so that the shapes will cut in the appropriate location. - IMPORTANT!
-The C16 Skycut has a maximum cutting width of 16 inches; 24 inches on the C24.
-If you move the head too far to the left to begin the cut and your project is wide, you may exceed the left side limit and cutting will stop at that point with no option but to abort.
-The newer Skycut models have a sticker at the front of the machine indicating where the outside limit for cutting can occur:

-• To set the origin, press the arrow buttons on the main screen of the control panel.
+The D24 Skycut has a maximum cutting width of 24 inches.
+If you move the head too far to the left to begin the cut and your project is wide, you may exceed the left side limit and cutting will stop at that point with no option but to abort. - To set the origin, press the arrow buttons on the main screen of the control panel.
 Remember that the middle button can be toggled between regular speed and a slow speed for more control:

-• In general, you set the origin near the lower right corner of the material, as you did during your initial test drawing in Section 1.13.2.
-However, when cutting in, say, Center Point mode or for certain other applications, you will need to set the origin elsewhere.
+- In general, you set the origin near the lower right corner of the material, as you did during your initial test drawing in Section 1.13.2.
+However, when cutting in, say, Center Point mode or for certain other applications, you will need to set the origin elsewhere. - If you ever choose to have Use R (Head) (P1) selected on the control panel, the origin will be base on the right-side tool, verus the normal left side: